-Review: Grand Seiko Spring DriveBack to News & Exhibitions
+Review: Grand Seiko Spring DriveBack to News & Novelties

-Grand Seiko has mastered the art of both mechanical and electronic watchmaking, engineering Seiko Prospex Watches in both mechanical and quartz categories.
+Grand Seiko has mastered both mechanical and electronic watchmaking; engineering Seiko Prospex Watches in mechanical and quartz categories.
 That’s why the creation of Spring Drive is groundbreaking.
-Their command of both electronic and mechanical watchmaking is what allowed them to combine the two methods forge The Grand Seiko Spring Drive.
+Their command of both electronic and mechanical watchmaking allows them to combine the two methods for The Grand Seiko Spring Drive.

-We know that watches with battery-powered quartz movement are typically mass produced and inexpensive.
-Grand Seiko incorporating quartz movement into their mechanical tech for the Spring Drive caught luxury watch enthusiasts off guard and has them asking, “why?”
+We know that manufacturers mass-produce watches with battery-powered quartz movement, which makes these watches inexpensive.
+When Grand Seiko incorporating quartz movement into their mechanical tech for the Spring Drive, it caught luxury watch enthusiasts off guard and has them asking, “why?”

-The precision and reliability of quartz movement is more accurate than mechanical movement.
-The battery of a normal quartz watch emits a charge that results in an accuracy of 15 seconds +/- every 30 days.
+The precision and reliability of quartz movement are more accurate than mechanical movement.
+The battery of a standard quartz watch emits a charge that results in an accuracy of 15 seconds +/- every 30 days.
 This allows deviation in precision by 15 seconds faster or 15 seconds slower a month.
-With Grand Seiko incorporating quartz movement to create the Spring Drive, the frequency rate of the quartz movement allows the second hand to move smoothly.
+With Grand Seiko incorporating quartz movement to create the Spring Drive, the quartz movement’s frequency rate allows the second hand to move smoothly.

 Spring Drive is the most accurate watch on the market now.

-Grand Seiko Spring Drive combined the ingenuity of traditional mechanical watch engineering with the accuracy of quartz movement to produce an accuracy of 1 second +/-.
+Grand Seiko Spring Drive combined the ingenuity of traditional mechanical watch engineering with the quartz movement’s accuracy to produce an accuracy of 1-second +/-.
 It’s more precise than METAS certified Master Chronometer and COSC certified Chronometer watches.
 And it’s twice as accurate than Rolex Chronometer Superlative.

 Grand Seiko says the Spring Drive works like so:

-The battery sends electricity to a quartz oscillator, whose precise vibrations are detected by an integrated circuit (IC).
+The battery sends electricity to a quartz oscillator, where an integrated circuit (IC) detects precise vibrations.
 The IC then moves the gears forward by exactly one second.
-The precision control of the IC allows for a high standard of accuracy, with Grand Seiko quartz models achieving a yearly rate of ±10 seconds.
+The IC’s precision control allows for a high standard of accuracy, with Grand Seiko quartz models achieving a yearly rate of ±10 seconds.

-Like all other mechanical watches, the Spring Drive is powered by a traditional mainspring.
-Energy is stored by winding the mainspring by either turning the crown or moving the wrist.
-The energy is then transferred to the gears and used to move the hands of the watch.
+Like all other mechanical watches, a traditional mainspring powers the Spring Drive.
+It stores energy by winding the mainspring by either turning the crown or moving the wrist.
+The energy transfers to the gears and moves the hands of the watch.

 Grand Seiko watches takes full advantage of the high level of torque gained by the mainspring so that it does not need another power source to move the hands of the watch that glide so smoothly.